 Treatment for Morton’s neuroma depends on the severity of your symptoms.
 A conservative approach is usually recommended at first, but neuroma removal surgery is an option if other methods don’t give you enough relief.
-Always visit your NJ podiatrist for a firm diagnosis before trying any at-home relief treatments to ensure you don’t create further complications.
+Always visit your expert podiatrist Clifton, NJ for a firm diagnosis before trying any at-home relief treatments to ensure you don’t create further complications.
 Non-surgical treatment options that Dr. Petkov usually suggests first include:

 Request For ConsultationBOOK CONSULTATION

 An injection of corticosteroid medication may be recommended to reduce inflammation and swelling.
 If you can tolerate activity, stretching and strengthening exercises or physical therapy may help increase strength in your feet and reduce pain.
 Therapeutic massage may also help to reduce your pain level.